17 missing, dozens hurt as fire rages in Cuban oil tank farm - NewsBreak

 “I was in the gym when I felt the first explosion.
 A column of smoke and terrible fire rose through the skies,” resident Adiel Gonzalez told The Associated Press by phone.
 “The city has a strong smell of sulfur.”

-Authorities said about 800 people were evacuated from the Dubrocq neighborhood closest to the fire, while Gonzalez added that some people decided to leave the Versailles district, which is a little farther from the tank farm.
+Authorities said the Dubrocq neighborhood closest to the fire was evacuated, while Gonzalez added that some people decided to leave the Versailles district, which is a little farther from the tank farm.

 Many ambulances, police and fire engines were seen in the streets of Matanzas, a city with about 140,000 inhabitants that is on Matnzas Bay.